cosimoNigro/agnpy/docs/spectra.rst

 - the total energy in particles, :math:`W = m c^2 \, \int {\rm d \gamma} \, \gamma \, n(\gamma)`, in :math:`{\rm erg}`.

-Others use a *differential* normalisation, that is, the normalisation value provided directly represents the constant, :math:`k`, multiplying the particle distribution, e.g. for a power law
+Others use a *differential* normalisation, that is, the normalisation value provided directly represents the constant, :math:`k`, multiplying the analytical function, e.g. for a power law

 .. math::
     n(\gamma) = k \, \gamma^{-p}.